Modeling Continuous Delivery under Bazel

 //workflows/rosetta:release h1:kjHVajw+Nta2kh3Epcd32DkZxTE1NHA8b5N7hCNFNSM=

-Some lookup database is required to store previously delivered hashes.
-If the hash value matches one previously seen, then delivery of that target may be skipped.
+You need a lookup database to store previously delivered hashes.
+If the hash value matches one previously seen, then skip delivery of that target.

 Debugging changes to deliver

 Another scenario that won't change the executable is when some production configuration is changed.
-For example, Helm charts may be used to deploy to Kubernetes.
+For example, you may use Helm charts to deploy to Kubernetes.
 If these aren't included inside the image, then changes to these files won't cause a new delivery.

 Perform the delivery